What is the Creative Ventures Program?

 We previously received a two-year VicArts grant.
 Can we apply for this program?

-What should I consider when engaging with First Peoples content in my application?
+What should I consider when including First Peoples Cultural Intellectual Property (CIP), collaborating or engaging with a First Peoples creative practitioner(s), or engaging with First Peoples community in my application?

 We’re committed to the United Nations Declaration of the Rights of Indigenous Peoples, and the 11 guiding principles of Aboriginal Self-Determination as identified in the Victorian Aboriginal Affairs Framework 2018-23